golebiowskipj/lambda-email-sender/readme.md

 Netlify lambda function that is able to send emails.

-It uses `https://mailtrap.io/` as smtp client.
+It uses `https://www.mailjet.com/` as an SMPT provider and sends emails from `netlifylambdaemailsender@o2.pl`.
+The limit is set to 200/day by SMPT provider.

 ## Development